netgroup-polito/CrownLabs/infrastructure/identity-provider/README.md

 More info at [Keycloak's website](https://www.keycloak.org).

-**If you want to connect to the CrownLabs cluster, jump to the [Accessing using Keycloak as authentication server](#accessing-k8s-cluster-using-keycloak-as-authentication-server) section.**
+**If you want to connect to the CrownLabs cluster, jump to the [dedicated documentation page](https://crownlabs.polito.it/resources/sandbox/).**

 ## Pre-requisites
 Here we assume that the following operators are installed and configured in the K8s cluster: